blomadam/blomadam.github.io/about.md

 permalink: /about/
 ---

-My name is Adam.
-I grew up in the vast desert of Washington State.
-I still slightly resent the fact that I have to add the word "state" to that sentence for anyone to know what I'm talking about, but I love teaching them about the desert there so I still go around saying it.

-Some of my favorite things are: having fun with my wife and pup, learning something new, sharing something I've learned, and anything made by Apple Inc.

-I'm also into podcasts and fitness

-### More Information
+### General Information

-Here is a synopsis of my life interests:

- - Swimming
- - Kamiakin HS  (Go Braves!)
- - Running
- - Hazardous Wastes (PNNL)
+I am a versatile scientist with a strong background in regression and experimental design.
+I welcome the challenge of explaining technical subjects to variety of audiences.
+Similarly, I love discussing technical subjects to expand my understanding.
+I am currently looking for an active environment to make an impact.

+### Interests

  - Programming
- - UDel (go Blue Hens!)
+ - Podcasts
- - Radio-isotopes (AMIC)
+ - Nuclear Technologies
  - Cybersecurity
- - UMass Amherst (Go Minutemen!)
- - Bicycling
- - Temple U. (Go Owls!)
- - Philly Marathon
+ - Fitness
- - General Assembly DSI (Go Lovelaces!)
+ - General Assembly DSI

 ### Contact me